Fitting Guidelines Engineered Oak Flooring

 The room should be dry, if the building is a new building with a concrete floor, wait until the floor is completely dry.
 The flooring should be laid at a minimum room temperature of 15c and a maximum of 22c.

 The greatest possible care is taken to produce your floor.
 However, we advise you to check the boards for visible defects.
+Where appropriate cut out any unsightly defects as part of wastage allowance.
+Use any cut boards for starting or finishing a row.

 PROCEED WITH A VISUAL INSPECTION OF THE FLOORING BEFORE INSTALLATION.
 The installer or user assumes all responsibility for final inspection of product quality.
 This inspection of the whole flooring should be done before installation or use.
 Carefully examine the flooring for colour, finish and quality before installing or using it.
 ONCE INSTALLED OR USED, THE FLOORING IS CONSIDERED ACCEPTED BY THE INSTALLER AND THE OWNER.
 Make sure you have good lighting while laying the floor.